Friday, January 16, 2026

 5. Wire Type

-The type of wire you choose should also be based off its application because different wire types each have their own uses.
+The type of wire you choose should also be based on its application because different wire types each have their own uses.

 Different wire types have different voltage ratings, insulation material, and plating (bare or copper).
 GXL and TXL wiring are best used for automotive purposes, while UL1015, UL1032, and UL1230 are best suited to control panels.